danniel1205/tech-notes/general-knowledge-base/distributed-consensus/deep-dive-config-change.md

 ## Safety

 ![config-change](resources/config-change.png)

 From above diagram, it is possible S1 and S2 form the majority of C-old, and S3, S4, S5 form the majority of C-new.
 We need to avoid two leaders from both C-old and C-new to be elected within the same term.

-### Safety Add or remove one server at a time
+### Safety of adding or removing one server at a time

 ![change-one-member-at-a-time](resources/change-one-member-at-a-time.png)

-If add or remove one server at a time, this prevents cluster from splitting into two independent majorities.
+If adding or removing one server at a time, this prevents cluster from splitting into two independent majorities.
 Which means it is not possible to have two leaders within the same term.

 #### Workflow